RRAM Electrical Characterization

-In SoCC, researchers carry out electrical testing of emerging RRAM devices using the center’s probe stations and measurement instruments.
-Two stations are available; one places the device in ambient conditions, while the second probe station, places the device in a vacuum champer to simulate space environment.
-In both stations the temperature effect on devices behavior can be studied and analyzed by changing and controlling the temperature of the testing stage.
+In SoCL, researchers carry out electrical testing of emerging RRAM devices using the lab’s probe stations and measurement instruments.
+Two stations are available; one places the device in ambient conditions, while the second probe station places the device in a vacuum champer to simulate a space environment.
+In both stations, the temperature effect on devices behavior can be studied and analyzed by changing and controlling the temperature of the testing stage.

 Some of the significant equipment under this facility are:

 - Keithley 4200A-SCS Parameter Analyzer: the highest performance parameter analyzer, providing synchronizing current-voltage (I-V), capacitance-voltage (C-V) and ultra-fast pulsed I-V measurements.